woct0rdho/triton-windows/README.md

 * Copy-paste `msvcp140.dll`, `vcruntime140.dll`, and `vcruntime140_1.dll` from `C:\Windows\System32\` to the folder containing `python.exe`
 * Delete the cache folder `C:\Users\<your username>\.triton\cache\`

+You may also need to delete the cache folder when you install another version of Triton, or change the version of MSVC, Windows SDK, or CUDA.

 If it still doesn't work, you may try:
 * Install [dlltracer](https://github.com/microsoft/dlltracer-python) in the same Python environment
 * In an administrator PowerShell, run the following script: